Amazon Advertising 101

 1. Product Display Ads:

+A product display ad is a type of visual advertisement that appears in various ad spaces across Amazon, such as product detail pages and search results.
 Product detail pages, consumer review sites, the top of the offer listing page, and below the search results are all potential locations for display advertising.
+Securing premium ad space can significantly increase the visibility and effectiveness of your product display advertising.
 You can also utilise abandoned cart notifications, follow-up emails, and recommendations emails as well.

 2. Sponsored Campaigns:

-You can use sponsored brand campaigns to advertise keyword-targeted ads for multiple items above, below, and beside search results.
+You can use sponsored brand campaigns to advertise keyword-targeted ads for multiple items above, below, and beside the search result list.
+Amazon Sponsored Ads include various formats such as sponsored product ads and sponsored brand ads, each with unique targeting options.
+Sponsored ads are a key component of Amazon ads, helping sellers increase product visibility and drive sales.
+Sponsored advertising is a form of PPC campaign that promotes products directly within search results.
+Sponsored brand ads are visually prominent ads featuring a brand’s logo and multiple products, often appearing above search results.
+SP ads target specific products or keywords to enhance visibility and sales.
 They’re based on a pay-per-click, auction-based pricing model.
-You may direct the customer to your own product page or your Amazon Store depending on your preference.
+You may direct the customer to your own product page or your Amazon Store, depending on your preference.

-There’s a reporting section that displays your advertising clicks, spending, sales, and predicted win rate for keywords as well as ACoS (Advertising Cost of Sales) to assess the success of your campaigns.
+There’s a reporting section that displays your advertising clicks, spending, sales, and predicted win rate for keywords, as well as ACoS (Ad Cost of Sales) to assess the success of your campaigns.

 3. Sponsored Products:

 The standard product listings that appear in search results and product detail pages are Sponsored Products.
-They’re pay-per-click, keyword-optimized display advertisements for individual items.
+They’re pay-per-click, keyword-optimised display advertisements for individual items.
 The link takes you to the product details page.

 Use a reporting tool that displays your Sponsored Product Ads’ clicks, spend, sales, and advertising cost of sales (ACoS) to assess their performance.